 Brett Matich reports

-MAX RESOURCE ANNOUNCES COMMENCEMENT OF DRILL PROGRAM AT URU, CESAR COPPER-SILVER PROJECT IN NE COLOMBIA
+MAX RESOURCE REPORTS GEOPHYSICAL RESULTS, NEW ASSAYS AND MOBILIZATION OF THE DIAMOND DRILL RIG TO URU, CESAR COPPER-SILVER PROJECT IN NE COLOMBIA

-Max Resource Corp. has commenced the very first drill program at URU-C and URU-CE, lying along the 20-kilometre-long URU district, within the company's wholly owned 90 km long Cesar copper-silver project in northeastern Colombia.
+The 20-kilometre-long URU district is located on the southern portion of the company's wholly owned 90 km long Cesar copper-silver project in northeastern Colombia.

-- Max anticipates mineralized intervals will be released prior to assays, as the chalcocite copper mineralization is distinctly visual as veinlets, stockworks and breccias.
+Initial drill results: Max anticipates mineralized intervals will be released in short order, as the chalcocite copper mineralization is distinctly visual as veinlets, stockworks and breccias.

 Max adheres to a strict QA/QC program for core handling, sampling, sample transportation and analyses.
 Drill core samples will be securely transported to the company's core facility in Valledupar, Colombia.
 Samples will be sawn in half, labelled, placed in sealed, securitized bags and shipped directly to ALS Laboratories for prep in Medellin, Colombia, and subsequent assaying in ALS Lima, Peru.

 QA/QC control procedures include the systematic insertion of duplicate, blank and certified reference materials (CRM) at regular intervals into the sampling stream.
-Geochemistry analyses will consist of four-acid/inductively coupled plasma mass spectrometry (ME-MS61) with overlimit values subsequently analyzed using the four-acid/ICP-AES (ME-OG62) technique.
+Geochemistry analyses will consist of four-acid/inductively coupled plasma mass spectrometry (ME-MS61) with overlimit values subsequently analyzed using the four-acid/inductively coupled plasma atomic emission spectroscopy (ME-OG62) technique.

 In addition, all drill holes are surveyed for deviation via north-seeking gyro surveys.
 The deviation surveys provide accurate data about the true inclination and azimuth of the drill hole.
 Obtaining an accurate survey of the drill holes will result in a better contextual understanding of the drill samples, and a more robust 3-D geological model.
 Max is not aware of any drilling, sampling, recovery or other factors that could materially affect the accuracy of the data referred to herein.